Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M302 with no parameters it will report the current cold extrusion state.

-One limitation of M302 is that it requires a thermistor to be present for the temperature to be monitored.
-If your system does not have a thermistor or heater to be monitored, you can define your tool in M563 without a heater to disable cold extrusion protection on that tool.
+One limitation of M302 is that it requires a heater with temperature sensor to be configured for the temperature to be monitored.
+If your system does not have a heater on this tool, you can define the tool in M563 without a heater to disable cold extrusion protection on that tool.
 Example:
 <br>
 <pre class="cblock">
 M563 P0 S"Pump" D0 F0